neurons-inc/faq-assistant/README.md

 Each challenge will have its own detailed `README.md` file within its branch, providing specific instructions and hints.

-So, are you ready to build yoru own "Aaron the intern" and master the power of Generative AI on GCP?
+So, are you ready to build your own "FAQ Assistant" and master the power of Generative AI on GCP?
 Let's get started!
 Head over to `challenge-1` branch to begin your adventure!
 Good luck, and have fun! 🎉